lalelunet/qmail-password-strength-check/README.md

 # qmail-password-strength-check

 Read out vpasswd files from vpopmail and check the strength from the user passwords.
+Weak passwords you will find in the log file after the scan.

 ## Usage